HIV CAPACITY BUILDING ASSISTANCE

 CBA SUMMITS

-Delivering one-day to multi-day summits on a variety of topics including medical mistrust, affirming care, and emerging topics in HIV prevention and anti-racism.
+Delivering one-day to multi-day summits on a variety of topics including medical mistrust, gender diverse care, and emerging topics in HIV prevention.
 Contact us to learn more.

 LEARNING COMMUNITIES